-At times, even the radio stations are responsible for “buffering” the playback of music.
+At times, even radio stations are responsible for “buffering” the playback of music.
 So, if you ask Echo to play an artist’s song, the device might just tune into a radio station on Spotify which might be experiencing issues.
 Again, these issues might be temporary.
 However, if they persist, you should check other solutions.

-6. Check Name of Echo Device
+13. Check the Name of the Echo Device

-7. Use the Right Account
+14. Use the Right Account

-8. Turn Off Shuffle
+15. Turn Off Shuffle

 This solution may surprise you, but a few Spotify users have suggested that if shuffle was enabled the last time you listened to Spotify, it will cause problems with Echo.
-So turn off shuffle on Spotify to fix the issue.
+So turn off the shuffle on Spotify to fix the issue.

 To disable shuffle, open the now playing screen on the Spotify app.
 Tap on the green shuffle icon to disable it.
 You can disable it from the desktop apps too.

-Last updated on 02 February, 2022
+Last updated on 25 July, 2023